hieutrtr/avro-nodejs/README.md

 A wrapper for the c++ implemenation of Avro.

-#Why
+#The Why

   Javascript is a async callback world so the avro library should play in that world.
+I've also seen far too many partially completed avro javascript projects on github.

 #API

-###Avro sync functionality
+###Avro sync

   avro.encodeDatum(schema, value);